-INTRODUCTION Have you ever stood in the gym and felt overwhelmed by the next steps in your quest to build muscle and strength?
-You’re not alone if it feels like cracking a complex code to create a weight training routine that works.
+Have you ever stood in the gym and felt overwhelmed by the next steps in your quest to build muscle and strength?
+You’re not alone if it feels like cracking a complex code to design a weight training routine that works.
 Common questions can bounce around in your head, such as: How many sets?
 What reps?
 Which exercises actually work?
-How often should I even train? […]
+How often should I even train?
+But […]

 Continue readingLearn How the Hip Stabilizers and Leg Muscles Activate During a Variety of Unilateral Strength Exercises